SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 333.1 Discretionary Access Control (weight: 3)

-#### Description	Candidates should understand discretionary access control (DAC) and know how to implement it using access control lists (ACL).
+#### Description:	Candidates should understand discretionary access control (DAC) and know how to implement it using access control lists (ACL).
 Additionally, candidates are required to understand and know how to use extended attributes.

 Key Knowledge Areas: